 All patients should have a TB (tuberculosis) skin test and a chest x-ray before starting treatment.

 How Xeljanz Works

-Xeljanz is a newer small molecule that enters a cell and binds to the ATP binding site on the enzyme Janus Kinase (JAK).
-In doing this, it prevents JAK from activating STAT which would then complete the process of sending its signal to the cell’s nucleus.
+Xeljanz is a small molecule that enters a cell and binds to the ATP binding site on the enzyme Janus Kinase (JAK).
+In doing this, it prevents JAK from activating STAT.
+This blocks the process of sending a signal to the cell’s nucleus.